oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 alt:"Connect Heroku to GitHub" width:"100%" %}

 You can enable automatic deploys under *Automatic deploys*.
-You can also configure this to wait for CI to pass before deploying the application.
-You can configure the CI from your GitHub account.
-This step isn't strictly necessary for this tutorial, but seeing how this fits into the CI pipeline is nice.
+In addition, you can configure it to wait for CI to pass before deploying the application.
+CI can be configured from your GitHub account.
+This step isn't strictly necessary for this tutorial, but it's nice to see how this fits into the CI pipeline.

 {% img
 blog/build-deploy-node-app-heroku/EnableAutomaticDeploys.png